PyPtt/ptt_mcp_server/README_ENG.md

 ## **⚙️ How it Works**

 This project acts as a middle layer.
-Your MCP client (e.g., Gemini CLI) connects to the locally running ptt-mcp-server.
-When the server receives a command, it connects to PTT through the [PyPtt](https://www.google.com/search?q=%5Bhttps://pyptt.cc/%5D(https://pyptt.cc/)) library, performs the corresponding action, and sends the result back to your client.
+Your MCP client (e.g., Gemini CLI) connects to the ptt-mcp-server running on your local machine.
+When the server receives a command, it uses the [`PyPtt`](https://pyptt.cc/) library to connect to PTT and execute the corresponding action, finally returning the result to your client.

 ```mermaid
 graph LR